First Birthday Party

 Cut large number ones from brightly colored paper and hang around the party location.
 Display favorite photos of the birthday child (from newborn pictures to current) along with stuffed animals and other cute toys.

-Make a "Happy 1st Birthday!" banner or poster for guests to sign and add their best wishes or purchase a personalized 1st birthday banner.
-Decorate your child's high chair with ribbon, streamers and paper cutouts or buy a cute high chair decorating kit.
+Make a “Happy 1st Birthday!” banner or poster for guests to sign and add their best wishes.
+Decorate your child’s high chair with ribbon, streamers and paper cutouts.

 1st Birthday Games & Activities